TheOdinProject/curriculum/foundations/html_css/html-foundations/project-recipes.md

 Your links won't be flashy, but for now just focus on building them out.
 </div>

-2. Don't forget to link to the new recipes on the index page.
-Also, consider putting all the links in an unordered list so they aren't all on one line.

 ### Viewing Your Project on the Web

 If you want to show your work (the project) to others, or submit a solution below, you will need to publish your site so that others can access it from the web, rather than just on your local machine.
 The good news is that if you have your project on GitHub (as described above), doing this is incredibly simple.